 Academic Integrity: All forms of academic dishonesty are prohibited at Valencia College.
 Academic dishonesty includes, but is not limited to, plagiarism, cheating, furnishing false information, forgery, alteration or misuse of documents, misconduct during a testing situation, and misuse of identification with intent to defraud or deceive.
 Any student determined by the professor to have been guilty of engaging in an act of academic dishonesty shall be subject to a range of academic penalties as determined by the professor.
 These penalties may include, but not be limited to, one or more of the following: loss of credit for an assignment, examination, or project; reduction in the course grade; or a grade of "F" in the course.

-Plagiarism or cheating on an exam will result in a "0" without the opportunity to rewrite the assignment.
+Plagiarism or cheating on an assessment will result in a "0" without the opportunity to rewrite the assignment.
+A second plagiarism offense will result in a "0" grade for the course.

 What is Plagiarism?